List of Transjakarta corridors: Cross-border feeder

+Initial routes

 The cross-border feeders were initially launched on August 24, 2015, with routes from Ciputat – Blok M (launched on October 1, 2014, currently operating as corridor S21 (Ciputat – CSW)), Harapan Indah Bekasi–Pasar Baru, and Poris Plawad Tangerang–Kemayoran.
 The buses were provided with a smartcard validator, a passenger counter and a GPS.

-On April 25, 2016, Transjakarta launched 3 new corridors from and towards Bekasi: Bekasi MM–Bundaran HI (now B11, Summarecon Bekasi–Cawang), Bekasi MM–Tanjung Priok (closed), and Bekasi Timur–Grogol (now B21, Bekasi Timur–Cawang.
+On April 25, 2016, Transjakarta launched 3 new corridors from and towards Bekasi: Bekasi MM–Bundaran HI (now B11, Summarecon Bekasi–Cawang), Bekasi MM–Tanjung Priok (closed), and Bekasi Timur–Grogol (now B21, shortened to Cawang).
 On August 10, routes to Bekasi MM were extended to Summarecon Bekasi (although in some maps are still referred to as Bekasi Barat).

 On May 26, 2016, Transjakarta launched 2 new corridors from Tangerang to Jakarta vice versa.
 There are Poris Plawad Terminal – Bundaran Senayan (now route T11, shortened to Petamburan) and Poris Plawad Terminal – Pasar Baru (now route T12, shortened to Juanda BRT station).
 On June 6, Transjakarta launched the BSD City–Slipi (now route S11, shortened to Jelambar) route that connects Jakarta with South Tangerang, particularly the Serpong region.

-On June 20, 2016, Transjakarta launched a new corridor from Terminal Margonda (Depok) to Cawang UKI vice versa.
-The route passes through Margonda Raya, Juanda, Cijago and Jagorawi toll roads, exit at Cililitan, and then terminates at Cawang UKI BRT station.
+On June 20, 2016, Transjakarta launched a new corridor from Terminal Margonda (Depok) to Cawang UKI BRT station (now Cawang Sentral) vice versa.
+The route passes through Margonda Raya and Juanda streets of Depok, Cijago and Jagorawi toll roads, exit at Cibubur and Cililitan, and then terminates at Cawang UKI.
 But starting on July 19, 2016, Transjakarta is also (only) pass Cibubur toll gate.
 Bus stops from Depok are Harjamukti LRT station and Cibubur Junction and the bus stop from Cawang is Buperta Cibubur.

+Further expansions in 2025-26

-In 2025, the Jakarta Provincial Government has initiated a broader expansion of the cross-border feeder (Transjabobdetabek) network.
+In 2025, the Jakarta Provincial Government under Governor Pramono Anung has initiated a broader expansion of the Transjabodetabek network.
 It includes new routes to Tangerang Regency (Pantai Indah Kapuk 2), Bogor, Bogor Regency (Bojong Gede and Kota Wisata), and Bekasi Regency, which has numerous commuter residences, but with poor public transport access.
-On April 24, 2025, route S61 (Alam Sutera–Blok M) was launched as part of the first phase of expansion, followed by route B41 (Vida Bekasi–Cawang Sentral) on May 15 and T31 (Pantai Indah Kapuk 2–Blok M) a week later.
+On April 24, 2025, route S61 (Alam Sutera–Blok M) was launched as part of the first phase of expansion, followed by route B41 (Vida Bekasi–Cawang Sentral) on May 15, and route T31 (Pantai Indah Kapuk 2–Blok M) a week later.
 On June 4, route D41 (Sawangan–Lebak Bulus) was commenced.
-On the next day the first route to Bogor from Blok M (P11) was launched.
+On the next day, route P11 from Blok M to Bogor was launched, becoming the first one to reach Bogor city (although it also covers its Regency counterpart by providing stops in Citeureup, Sentul International Circuit and Sentul City along the Jagorawi Toll Road).
 On July 3, route B25 (Bekasi–Galunggung) was commenced.

-The routes that are partially integrated with BRT are: